 Healthcare Software Testing Methodologies for HIPAA Compliance

-When testing healthcare applications, there are many government regulations that the tester must be aware of.
+When conducting healthcare application testing, there are many government regulations that the tester must be aware of.
 These regulations are automatically a part of any requirements, even if not explicitly stated.
-These regulations will be the same for all healthcare web applications so it is incumbent for any testing organization to not only thoroughly understand these regulations but also ensure that the test strategy and test plan accommodates them.
+These regulations will be the same for all healthcare web applications so it is incumbent for any testing organization to not only thoroughly understand these regulations but have established healthcare domain knowledge to also ensure that the test strategy and test plan accommodates them.
 For the healthcare industry in the United States, the main law for these regulations is HIPAA.

 HIPAA stands for the Health Insurance Portability and Accountability Act of 1996.
 It has two major components.

 - Health insurance coverage is protected for workers and their families when they change or lose their jobs.

 - National standards are established for the Security and Privacy of private health data while allowing the flow of health information needed to provide and promote high-quality health care and to protect the public’s health and well-being.

 Security and Privacy of private health data are the main concerns for healthcare software testing and are applicable to all healthcare applications.